robwilkerson/FlickrPlus/README.markdown

 # FlickrPlus Safari Extension

-A collection of tools designed to improve the Flickr experience.
+A collection of tools intended to improve the Flickr experience for those using Safari 5.

 ## Installation